Introducing a stock market game built for entertainment education!

-Stock market games have been a staple of economics, financial literacy, math, and business classes since before the internet.
-Research, real-world application, and competitive game play make stock market games a fun alternative in classes than can often be overly dry and factual.
+Even before the internet, stock market games have been a staple of economics, financial literacy, math, and business classes.
+Higher-order thinking skills, real-world relevance, and competitive gameplay make stock market games a fun and engaging addition.

 The problems with traditional stock market games

-For all the benefits of stock market games, there are some obvious and serious drawbacks.
+For all the benefits of stock market games, there are some serious drawbacks.

 Realism

-How many people have been given $100,000 to invest for a short period of time?
-The stock market game is a fun fantasy, not a real-world skill.
-In fact, being given $100,000 detaches investing from how the necessary investment capital is formed; through working, earning, and saving.
+How often are people given $100,000 to invest for a short period to make as much money as possible?
+Besides being unrealistic, being "given" $100,000 detaches investing from how most people obtain capital to invest: through working, earning, and saving.

 Rewards risk, not thrift

-The key to winning stock market games is to gamble on high-risk momentum or penny stocks, maximize margin trading and hope for a home run.
-The reality is that wealth is usually built slow and steady, not quick and easy.
+The key to winning stock market games is to gamble on high-risk momentum or penny stocks, maximize margin trading, and hope for a home run.
+All reputable investment professionals discourage these behaviors, so why would we teach them to high school students?

-Successful students may believe they are ready to make big money fast and easy.
-GameStop and Wall Street Bets ring a bell?
-Those who lose money or just find it too complicated may avoid investing altogether or stick to "safe" investments like CDs.
-A recent Bankrate survey found only 23 percent of millennials say that the stock market is the best place to invest long-term.
-Yet it is impossible to save enough for retirement without equity investing.
+Students who profit with imaginary money may believe it is just as easy with real money.
+GameStop, Dogecoin, and Wall Street Bets ring a bell?
+Those who lose money or find it too complicated may avoid investing altogether.
+Or they may stick to "safe" investments like CDs.
+Students playing during a bear market are more likely to conclude that investing in the stock market is bad, while those investing during a strong bull market may overestimate their abilities.
+A recent Bankrate survey found only 23 percent of millennials say the stock market is the best place to invest long-term.
+However, for retirement, equity investing will be necessary to accumulate enough to be secure.

-• Successful tax-advantaged investing in a 401(k) or IRA
+• Using tax-advantaged strategies, such as investing in a 401(k) or IRA

 • Start early